METATARSAL BONES ANATOMY

 • Numbered I-V from medial to lateral

-• Essential for locomotion and balance
+• Essential for your locomotion and balance

 FIRST METATARSAL BONE

 The first metatarsal bone is the shortest and thickest of the metatarsal bones.
-It bears the greatest amount of body weight during standing and walking.
+It bears the greatest amount of your body weight during standing and walking.

 Body